Fifth series of the new Taiwan dollar banknote: ,000 banknote

 The obverse of the banknote features four children studying around a globe, symbolizing education.
 It is nicknamed 小朋友, "little children" (literally young friends) by the general public.
 The reverse of the banknote features the Mikado pheasant and Jade Mountain.

-First introduced on 3 July 2000, the banknote was found to have contained several factual discrepancies that was subject to criticism.
+First introduced on 3 July 2000, the banknote was found to have contained several factual discrepancies that were subject to criticism.
 The globe that the children were surrounding appears to be a mirror image, possibly resulting from an invert error.
-The background shows a 45 degree angle labeled as 60 degrees.
+The background shows a 45-degree angle labeled as 60 degrees.

 Accordingly, the Central Bank of China relaunched the banknote with a holographic strip with the two errors rectified and the globe now rotated to the 140th meridian east on 20 July 2005. ,000 banknotes without the holographic stripe have been recalled and withdrawn from use on 1 August 2007.
 As of 1 October 2007, only the Bank of Taiwan (now the Central Bank of the Republic of China) accepts such notes.